reactiveui/website/input/docs/getting-started/installation/nuget-packages/index.md

 Assuming the following project structure:

 ```
+- MyCoolApp (netstandard)
-MyCoolApp (application)
+- MyCoolApp.WinForms (application)
-MyCoolApps.UnitTests (tests)
+- MyCoolApp.UnitTests (tests)
 ```

+* Install `ReactiveUI` into your netstandard libraries, application and tests.
 * Install `ReactiveUI.WinForms` into your application and tests.
-* Install `ReactiveUI.Events.WinForms` into your application (NOTE: at time of writing, this package is missing from NuGet).
+* Install `ReactiveUI.Events.WinForms` into your application.
 * Install `ReactiveUI.Testing` into your tests.

 # Windows Presentation Foundation